 THE LOOPY EWES STORY

 After shearing, I take my flock's fleeces to the Natural Fibre Company in Cornwall, where it goes through the scouring, carding and spinning process to be made into a chunky knitting yarn.
 It is then 'hank dyed' organically, which ensures maximum softness and environmental credentials.
-Some is left undyed, which I used in my Fibreshed certified collection.
-This allows me to beautifully showcase the natural colours their fleeces produce; the multi tonal 'mocha brown 'from my Castlemilk Moorits and the fluffy 'cloudy white' from my Portlands.
+Some is left undyed, which I used in my award winning Fibreshed certified collection.
+I create my garments using the no-waste knitting process of fully fashioning - whereby each piece of the garment is knitted separately and then sewn together by hand.

-There is nothing like assuring the quality of your raw material, than by growing it yourself.
-Each stage of the yearly cycle is as important as the next, from delivering beautiful lambs and watching their fleeces grow throughout the season, to shearing time and handing over my wool clip to the mill.
-When I run the threads of yarn through my hands on the knitting machine, knowing I've spent the year caring for the animals that produced it, I feel profoundly connected to my work.
+Every piece is distinctive in design offering bold patterns and eye-catching colour.
+Authentic in origin, they are bound to the journey of my shepherding life - from delivering lambs and watching their fleeces grow throughout the season, to shearing time and handing over my wool clip to the mill.
+When I run the threads of yarn through my hands on the knitting machine, knowing I've spent the year caring for the animals that produced it, I feel a profound connection to my work.